adi-balaji/RoboSINDy/README.md

 # Instructions to run this code

+Run `sh install.sh` to install relevant libraries.
+Note that numpy version `1.24.6` or above is required.

 Run `python demo.py` from the root directory of this repository to view 3 planar pushing trials per model.